mlpack/mlpack/doc/tutorials/kmeans.md

 points in it.
 The `KMeans` class allows easy customization of the action to be taken when this occurs.
 By default, the point furthest from the centroid of the cluster with maximum variance is taken as the centroid of the empty cluster;
-this is implemented in the `mlpack::kmeans::MaxVarianceNewCluster` class.
-Another alternate choice is the `mlpack::kmeans::AllowEmptyClusters` class, which simply allows empty clusters to persist.
+this is implemented in the `MaxVarianceNewCluster` class.
+Another alternate choice is the `AllowEmptyClusters` class, which simply allows empty clusters to persist.

 A custom policy can be written and it must implement the following methods: